JAMAutoLtd/customer-portal/docs/archive/TASK.md

+> **Note:** This document contains historical task tracking information and may not reflect the current implementation details or project status.
+Refer to the main documentation in the `docs/` directory for up-to-date information.

 # Task List: Backend CI/CD Setup (Cloud Build)

 This document outlines the steps to configure Google Cloud Build triggers for automatically building and deploying the `scheduler` (Node.js) and `optimiser` (Python) backend services based on changes in the `JAMAutoLtd/customer-portal` monorepo.